 From our Common Tune List, this great tune by Shetland Fiddler Tom Anderson is about the gradual trend of migration away from the Shetland Islands.
 "Da Slockit Light" was inspired by the depopulation of the area of Eshaness where he was born.
 The song reflects his impression that each time the occupants of another croft moved out, or died, another light was "slockit" (Shetland for extinguished).

 Seán has quite a few remarkable original tunes, some of which have won national awards and have been featured in Irish Music Magazine and Fiddler Magazine.
 Learn one of the best, including ornaments and techniques that bring it alive.

 Oftentimes, folks in the highlands would sing "mouth music" or Puirt à Beul for dancers.
 The lyrics would often be about simple subjects and it was important for the lyrics to fit into the rhythm of the tune.
 No prior Gaelic speaking or singing experience needed.

 Please invite your families and tell your friends about this great concert!
-Short appearances by more than twenty excellent traditional musicians.
+Short appearances by more than twenty excellent traditional musicians (see list of performers here).
 Doors open at 6:30PM.
 Free for Fiddle Hell attendees who have paid for Saturday.
 Walk-ins are $20 (includes contra dance at 9:30PM).
 Thanks to Colin McKinley and Oliver Scanlon for sound engineering, and Eric Kilburn of Wellspring Sound for lighting.

 Jiggity, jiggity, jig!
 Jigdom is such a wonderful place to be.
 Jigs feel great in the bow arm and are great for learning the Irish ornaments.
 We will listen to the jig style of several prominent performers, talk about bowings, and of course learn a jig!